ainabeari/Grover-Public/Bosch-BSEC2-Library/README.md

 # Instructions for using the BSEC Arduino Library in Arduino 1.8.19

+## Please Note:
+This is copied from https://github.com/boschsensortec/Bosch-BSEC2-Library/tree/master/src and may be outdated at the time of reading.
+Please go to Bosch's github for up to date examples and packages.

 ## About BSEC

 Bosch Sensortec Environmental Cluster (BSEC) Software v2.4.0.0 released on January 23rd, 2023